John Ciaccia: Retirement and death

 After retiring as MNA in 1998, Ciaccia remained a supporter of both the federal Liberals and Quebec Liberal Party.
 As a resident of the Montreal suburb of Beaconsfield, Ciaccia supported the controversial mega-city in which all municipalities on the Island of Montreal merged into one city.
 During the 2004 vote to de-merge from Montreal, Ciaccia campaigned for Beaconsfield to remain a part of the mega-city, serving on the pro-merger committee.
 In May 2004, Beaconsfield would vote to de-merge from Montreal.
 Ciaccia was a well-known figure in Montreal's Italian community, and frequent invitee to events organized by the Italian Chamber of Commerce.
 Ciaccia played piano for various fundraisers.
 A lifelong pianist, Ciaccia was inspired as a child by boogie-woogie greats such as Fats Waller (against the wishes of his mother, an ardent classicist).
-Ciaccia had one son, Mark, and two grandsons, Erik and Nicholas.